Singapore National Day parade: History

-Due to the ongoing COVID-19 pandemic in Singapore, the 2020 parade was not held in its traditional form; the event was given the theme "Together, A Stronger Singapore", and a goal was set to bring the NDP "across the island into every Singaporean's home".
-The public events were replaced by broadcast-only festivities, including a morning segment consisting of the Prime Minister's National Day Message and a downsized parade at the Padang.
+Due to the ongoing COVID-19 pandemic in Singapore, the 2020 parade was replaced by a series of broadcast-only events, beginning with the Prime Minister's National Day Message and a downsized parade at the Padang.
 Appearances by the Mobile Column, Red Lions, and flyovers by F-15SG fighters were scheduled across Singapore, while the traditional Funpacks given at the parade were shipped to each resident.
 Online programming, home activity ideas, and social media campaigns were also organized.
 A cultural segment took place at the Star Performing Arts Centre in the evening, reduced to only around 100 performers with social distancing enforced.
+The organizers stated that they wanted to bring the event "across the island into every Singaporean's home".

 In July 2021, it was announced that the 2021 parade would return to The Float in a downsized form.
 The event would be closed to the public and capped at 30% capacity, with tickets provided exclusively to "everyday heroes".
 All attendees were required to be fully-vaccinated for COVID-19 and test negative.
 On 22 July 2021, due to the temporary reimplementation of Phase 2 "Heightened Alert" restrictions, it was announced that the parade would be postponed to 21 August 2021.
 A closed "ceremonial" parade would be held on 9 August at The Float, which was stated to be similar in format to the previous year's parade.

 It was announced that the 2022 parade would return to full capacity, with a goal to "involve as many Singaporeans" as possible.
 Some safety protocols would remain in place, such as a requirement for all attendees over 12 years of age, and all performers, to be fully-vaccinated.
-The parade would be the last edition held at The Float before its reconstruction as NS Square (which was expected to begin construction in 2023, and be completed by 2026); the 2023 parade will be held at the Padang, and plans were discussed to possibly hold the parade at National Stadium again in 2024.
+The parade would be the last edition held at The Float before its reconstruction as NS Square (which was expected to begin construction in 2023, and be completed by 2026); the 2023 parade would be held at the Padang, and plans were discussed to possibly hold the parade at National Stadium again in 2024.

+In September 2023, it was announced that the parade would continue to be held at the Padang for 2024 and 2025, with these two editions marking the 40th anniversary of Total Defence and 60th anniversary of Singapore's independence respectively.
+Both parades were expected to include satellite events in Marina Bay and the heartland.
+On 19 August 2025, it was announced that the 2026 parade would return to the new National Stadium in 2026.